 - Sex Crimes

-- Violation of Probation [commonly called Violation of Conditions of Release (VCR)]
+- Violation of Probation (Commonly Called Violation of Conditions of Release or VCR)

-Once retained, our task is to analyze the evidence in your case, integrate that investigation with the facts you bring to us, plus those we develop from our own investigation, hire experts when necessary, and prepare the case for pretrial motion hearings and (if needed) for a trial.
+Once retained, the task of a criminal law attorney near me with Webb Law Group is to analyze the evidence in your case, integrate that investigation with the facts you bring to us, plus those we develop from our own investigation, hire experts when necessary, and prepare the case for pretrial motion hearings and (if needed) for a trial.

 We negotiate with the various prosecutors and make recommendations to you based on those discussions.
 For a variety of reasons there are some cases that should never go to trial and some that absolutely should go to trial.
 Whether it is drunk or drugged driving, vehicular manslaughter, drug cases, domestic violence, Bureau of Motor Vehicles cases in Maine, handling outstanding warrants, or other criminal offenses, our legal counselors will always work in your best interest.